alob-mtc/autochek_location_service/README.md

 -  Clean Architecture: By default nextjs make use of this Pattern
    Reason: It help you write mentainable and Readable code

+Additions:
+- I would Really like to add test has i am a big fan of TDD, but the test came in 6pm on Saturday which made it not Feasible on my end to write test.